Project Analytics

 The burn down chart is available for each project.

-• Everyday, the sum of the story points for each column is calculated.
+- Every day, the sum of the story points for each column is calculated.

-Average Time Spent Into Each Column
+Average Time Spent in Each Column

-• The time spent is calculated until the task is closed.
+- The time spent is calculated until the task is closed.

-Average Lead and Cycle time
+Average Lead and Cycle Time